-Assets available to meet all of the liabilities and to cover outstanding loan commitments include cash, items in the course of collection, investment securities and other eligible bills.
-The Company is also able to meet unexpected net cash outflows by selling securities and accessing additional funding sources from other financing institutions.
+Assets available to meet all of the liabilities include cash, investment securities and other eligible bills.
+The company is also able to meet unexpected net cash outflows by selling securities and accessing additional funding sources from other financing institutions.

 (f) Market risk